Sara-ibrahiim/the-wild-oasis/README.md

 A web application built with Next.js for managing luxury cabin bookings in the Italian countryside.
-The platform allows users to browse, search, book, modify, and cancel cabin reservations.
-It offers a seamless experience, real-time browsing, filtering, and searching options based on various criteria like guest count.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Technologies: